Ángel Sanz Briz: Actions in Hungary

+The Spanish government ordered Sanz to leave Hungary in December 1944.
 In 1944, as the Red Army approached Budapest, he followed government orders to leave for Switzerland.
 He was replaced by the Italian Giorgio Perlasca, who pretended to be a Spanish consul and continued to issue Spanish visas and to patrol the safehouse system for Jews set up by Sanz Briz.

+Post-war and later life

-After these events, Sanz Briz continued his diplomatic career: he was posted to San Francisco and Washington, D.C., Ambassador to Lima, Bern, Bayonne, Guatemala, The Hague, Brussels and China (1973, where he became the first Spanish Ambassador).
+After the war, Sanz-Briz continued his diplomatic career, with much of his actions during the war unknown, even to his family.
+He was posted to San Francisco and Washington, D.C., Ambassador to Lima, Bern, Bayonne, Guatemala, The Hague, Brussels and China (1973, where he became the first Spanish Ambassador).
 In 1976 he was sent to Rome as Ambassador of Spain to the Holy See, where he died on 11 June 1980.

 Sanz Briz himself tells how he was able to save the lives of so many Jews, in Federico Ysart's book Los judíos en España (1973).
 He is also the subject of the 2011 Spanish television series El ángel de Budapest, based on Diego Carcedo's book Un español frente al Holocausto ("A Spaniard against the Holocaust").

-Personal life

-In 1942 he married Adela Quijano y Secades, with whom he had five children: Adela, Paloma, Pilar, Ángela, and Juan Carlos.

-Death and recognition
+Recognition and legacy

-Sanz Briz died on 11 June 1980 in Rome.
+On 8 October 1966, Yad Vashem recognized Ángel Sanz-Briz as a Righteous Among the Nations.

 In 1991, he was recognized by the Holocaust Museum Yad Vashem of the State of Israel, who gave his family the title of Righteous Among the Nations.
 In 1994 the Government of Hungary gave him the Cross of the Order of Merit of the Republic of Hungary.

-In 2015, a Budapest street was renamed in his honor, as Angel Sanz Briz Avenue.
+In 2015, a street in Óbuda-Békásmegyer in Budapest was renamed Angel Sanz Briz Avenue.
+Sanz-Briz was also honored with a statue.

+Sanz Briz has been caught up in modern Spain's debate about the legacy of Francoist Spain and the regime's actions during the Holocaust.
+In 2023, Committee on Culture and Sports in the Spanish Senate rejected a proposal by far-right party Vox to commemorate Sanz Briz.
+Vox argued that Sanz Briz acted with the knowledge and direction of the Franco-led Ministry of Foreign Affairs.
+Left-wing parties, however, accused Vox of attempting to "whitewash Francoism" by associating Sanz Briz's actions with the Franco regime.